fedepaol/PostmanLib--Rings-Twice--Android/README.md

 ## TO BE ADDED / ROADMAP

-* Plain authentication handling
 * Localization of error messages
 * callback url personalization.
 Not sure yet that __oauth__verifer__  is a standard
 * Recycling commands using a pool
-* Having more than one intentservice to be round robin served for parallel requests